nosna/planes_after_planes/README.md

 Q3: Is there any security problem when I use this extension?

 A3: This is just a refresh tool and finds a specific element to detect if it currently has an available delivery window.
 Therefore, it does not have a security problem.

-Q4: Will this be unfair to other Amazon Fresh, Whole Foods or Costco users?
-A4: This is an ethical issue.
-But please DO NOT abuse this extension.